- Small Group

 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 ExpeditionTrips is not responsible for itinerary changes.

-R/T flight from Winnipeg to Churchill; accommodations; all meals (except either lunch or dinner on your final day in Churchill); services of professional Expedition Leaders and assistants; some gratuities; all activities/entrance fees; evening wildlife and cultural presentations; all taxes and service charges; complimentary boots and parkas for use during trip.
+R/T flight from Winnipeg to Churchill; accommodations; all meals; complimentary boots and parkas for use during trip; services of professional Expedition Leaders and assistants; some gratuities; all activities/entrance fees; evening wildlife and cultural presentations; all taxes and service charges.

-Travel to and from Winnipeg; lunch or dinner on your final day in Churchill; alcoholic beverages; some gratuities, travel insurance; items of a personal nature (telephone calls, laundry, etc.).
+Travel to and from Winnipeg; alcoholic beverages; some gratuities, travel insurance; items of a personal nature (telephone calls, laundry, etc.).

 Please contact ExpeditionTrips for rates and details on extending your trip.